 10. Biobank.
-The Project 101GM could be conducted in partnership with the "Biothèque Wallonie Bruxelles", that could be in charge of organizing the conservation and referencing of samples collected as part of the platform's implementation.
+The P 101GM could be conducted in partnership with the "Biothèque Wallonie Bruxelles"30, that could be in charge of organizing the conservation and referencing of samples collected as part of the platform's implementation.
+As P101GM is intended to be part of a European approach, the biobank solution that will be chosen could be part of BBMRI.be31.